matwilso/matwilso.github.io/_drafts/sim2real.md

 In practice, the effect is the same: models don't transfer.

 What's the solution?

+TODO: do i need to update based on that Jason work?

 There is a lot of great sim2real research happening and great progress being made now.
 But the simulator remains a huge [blind spot](http://www.paulgraham.com/schlep.html) for many researchers.